Protecting multimodal large language models against misleading visualizations: Results

 \subsection{Experiment 1 - Assessing MLLM vulnerabilities (Accuracy)}

 Experiment 1 assesses the ability of MLLMs to answer questions about the underlying data given a visualization.
 The upper part of Figure \ref{fig1} presents the QA accuracy of 19 MLLMs across the three datasets, sorted by increasing accuracy on ChartQA.
+We report bootstrapped (n=5000) confidence intervals (CIs) for the misleading and non-misleading datasets.
 The bottom part displays the accuracy for the three subsets constituting the misleading visualizations dataset.
-The results of Experiment 1 reveal three key findings.
+Additional results are provided in Appendix \ref{sec:additional_results}.
+Experiment 1 reveals three key findings.

 \textbf{Performance is worse on misleading visualizations.} All MLLMs perform substantially worse on misleading visualization compared to the non-misleading visualizations dataset, with accuracy dropping by up to 34.8 percentage points (pp), with an average of 23.8 pp. The decline is even more pronounced compared to ChartQA, reaching up to 65.5 pp, with an average of 53.8 pp. Furthermore, the mean MLLM accuracy on misleading visualizations (26.4\%) is comparable to the random baseline score (25.6\%).
-These results demonstrate that MLLMs struggle to correctly interpret data distorted by misleaders.
+These results demonstrate that MLLMs struggle to interpret data distorted by misleaders correctly.

-For comparison, average human accuracy reported on CALVI and CHARTOM is 80 and 89\% on non-misleading visualizations, dropping to 39 and 49\% on misleading ones, respectively \citep{10.1145/3544548.3581406,rho2023various,bharti2024chartom}.
+For comparison, average human accuracy reported on CALVI and CHARTOM is 80 and 89\% for non-misleading visualizations, dropping to 39 and 49\% for misleading ones, respectively \citep{10.1145/3544548.3581406,rho2023various,bharti2024chartom}.
 On the same datasets, MLLMs achieve an average of 52 and 48\% on non-misleading visualizations and 24 and 22\% on misleading ones, falling short of human performance in all cases.

 The ranking of MLLMs by accuracy varies a lot across the three datasets.
 The two best-performing models on the CALVI subset of misleading visualizations rank among the worst on ChartQA, placing second and third from the bottom.
 This suggests that achieving high accuracy on misleading visualizations is unlikely to emerge naturally from improvements on ChartQA, underscoring the need for dedicated mitigation methods.